MoleculeResolver/molecule-resolver/.github/ISSUE_TEMPLATE/bug_report.md

 **Please complete the following information:**
  - OS: [e.g. iOS]
  - MoleculeResolver version: [e.g. 0.4.2]
+ - In case you are not using the latest version of the MoleculeResolver, please try first to update prior to opening an issue.
  - In case of an error relating to OPSIN, please verify you checked java is installed and available on the path either with "where java" or "which java" depending on OS.

 **Additional context**